SkylineCommunications/dataminer-docs/connector-help/connector_help/Sumavision_IPQAM_3.3.md

 Sumavision IPQAM 3.3 is a modulator for all-IP networking transmission and VOD (Video-On-Demand) systems.
 It can be placed directly in the headend of the system, the sub-headend, and any HUB node of an optical fiber trunk network in a residential quarter for the reception, routing, multiplexing, scrambling, modulation and up-conversion to a RF cable television band of GbE (Gigabit Ethernet) data of MPEG over IP.

-This driver uses **SNMP** to poll data from the Sumavision IPQAM 3.3.
+This connector uses **SNMP** to poll data from the Sumavision IPQAM 3.3.

 ## About